ep390/ep390/website/app/assignments/1/page.md

 }
 ```

-Open up your page on your local machine
+Open your page on your local machine:
 http://localhost:3000/students/your-name/hw1 and verify it renders correctly
-(but replace `your-name` in the url)
+(replace `your-name` with your actual username in the URL)

 **Your Task:** Modify the JSX code above to personalize it:
 1. Change "Alice's EP 390 Page" to use your own name